-Who May Appeal:
+• Who May Appeal:

-Employees and students, whether as Reporter or Respondent, may appeal a finding by the Director or designee.
+Employees and students, whether as Reporter or Respondent, may appeal a finding by a Director or designee.

-Grounds for Appeal:
+• Grounds for Appeal:

-Appeals from the determination of the Director or designee are permitted on the following bases only:

-1) facts showing that a procedural error affected the decision or (2) information relevant to the decision that was not available at the time of the Director's or designee's review.
+Appeals from the determination of a Director or designee are permitted on the following bases only: (1) facts showing that a procedural error affected the decision or (2) information relevant to the decision that was not available at the time of the Director's or designee's review.
 Both the Reporter and Respondent may submit appeals for these reasons.
 To illustrate, a procedural error that prevented an eye witness from speaking with the Director or designee may provide the basis for an appeal if the information from the witness contradicts one or more factual findings necessary to the determination of a policy violation.
 Similarly, there may be a basis for an appeal if an eye witness does not become available until after a determination has issued.
 A student or employee who elected not to participate in the Resolution Procedure waives the right to appeal.
-Determinations made by the Director or designee may be appealed once to the Provost.
+Determinations made by a Director or designee may be appealed once to the Provost.

-Notice of Appeal:
+• Notice of Appeal:

-A Respondent or a Reporter wishing to appeal the Director's or designee's findings must give written notice to the Director within seven University business days of receiving written notice of the findings.
+A Respondent or a Reporter wishing to appeal the Director's or designee's findings must give written notice to a Director within seven University business days of receiving written notice of the findings.
 The notice of appeal must state the basis for the appeal.

-Corrective Action Pending Appeal:
+• Corrective Action Pending Appeal:

-While an appeal is pending, corrective action, if any, may be suspended or modified, in the discretion of the Director, in consideration of all the circumstances, as applicable.
+While an appeal is pending, corrective action, if any, may be suspended or modified, in the discretion of a Director, in consideration of all the circumstances, as applicable.
 If the appeal is denied, the corrective action or sanctions will be immediately reinstated.

-Review of the Appeal:
+• Review of the Appeal:

-The Director will determine whether the notice of appeal provides a basis for the appeal as described above.
+One of the Directors will determine whether the notice of appeal provides a basis for the appeal as described above.
+If a Director conducted the investigation and issued findings, the other Director must determine whether the notice of appeal provides a basis for the appeal as described above.
 If it does, the Director will forward the appeal and a copy of the Director's or designee's findings to the Provost for review.

 The Provost (or the Provost's designee) reviews the appeal and the findings and considers the alleged procedural error or newly available information.
 The Provost (or the Provost's designee) makes a determination to (1) uphold the findings, (2) review the findings and make a decision on the merits, (3) assign the review to another University official as appropriate, or (4) instruct the Director or designee to re-open the Resolution Procedure.
 The decision of the Provost (or the Provost's designee) will be based upon the preponderance of the evidence standard and will be final.
 The Reporter and Respondent will simultaneously be sent a letter notifying them of the results of the appeal.
-There are no further rights of appeal.